DE-RSE/de-rse.github.io/en/association.md

 ## Protocols

-Protocols of board and other meetings are available online, as much as possible complete, within the[protokol repository](https://github.com/DE-RSE/protokolle).
+Protocols of board and other meetings are available online, as much as possible complete, within the [protokol repository](https://github.com/DE-RSE/protokolle).